stan-state-numerical-analysis/control-flow-structures/README.md

 # Control Flow Structures

-In this repository, we will explore how control flow structures in Python, that is, conditional statements, while loops, and for loops.
+In this repository, we will explore control flow structures in Python, that is, conditional statements, while loops, and for loops.
 Here is a brief overview of the repository structure:
 ```
 control-flow-structures
 ├── homework/